What are the eligibility requirements to play on the StateLine Amateur Tour?

 What do SLAT players compete for?

 Gift certificates, which are redeemable at any Central Links Golf member club, are awarded within each division to the top players.
 The amount and number of players awarded is based upon the number of players in each division per event.
 The winner of each division will receive $125 in merchandise and all ties are split.
 A player in the Players, Super Senior or Legends division may only win one award (Gross or Net, but not both) per event and will be paid the highest value.
 Gift certificates are sent through email directly to the player the day after the event.

 Gift Certificates will only be awarded within the Super Senior and Legends divisions if a minimum of 6 players in each division play in the event for that day.
 If one or both of those divisions have less than 6 players, then the two divisions will be combined to award certificates for the one combined division that day.
 Player of the year points will still be awarded for performance within the individual divisions.

 Players in each division are also competing for points toward the StateLine Amateur Tour Player of the Year (POY) within their own division.
 The POY will receive a trophy at the year ending Tour Championship.

-SLAT points are also awarded to The Watson Challenge Points list as well as the KC Area Amateur and Senior Amateur of the Year lists.
+SLAT points in the Open and Senior Divisions are also awarded to The Watson Challenge Points list as well as the KC Area Amateur, Mid-Amateur, Senior Amateur, Super Senior Amateur and Legends Player of the Year lists.